ljwolf/ljwolf.github.io/content/post/some-new-realizations-on-oooooold-material.md

 ---
-Post ID: 98496154574
+id: 98496154574
-Date: Fri, 26 Sep 2014 17:40:00
-Url with slug: some-new-realizations-on-oooooold-material Reblog key: tWtrpCYs
-Reblog Url:
-Reblog Name:
+date: 2014-09-26T17:40:00Z
+url: some-new-realizations-on-oooooold-material
-Title: Some New Realizations on Oooooold Material
+title: Some New Realizations on Oooooold Material
+---
----<p>For my TA appointment for the Masters in Applied Sciences program, I am having to generate some lectures on statistical theory.
+<p>For my TA appointment for the Masters in Applied Sciences program, I am having to generate some lectures on statistical theory.
 Because of some interest across the program in improving the statistics portion of the curriculum,  I wrote about two weeks of lectures and assignments on spatial statistics,  pushing from a start point of the <strong>Kolmogorov Axioms</strong>, <a href="https://en.wikipedia.org/wiki/Probability_axioms" target="_blank">fundamental results in elementary probability theory</a> all the way up through spatial regression.</p>

 <p>I thought about providing a start from a subjectivist standpoint, considering my later statistical writing starts getting into ideas about prior beliefs and plausibility,  but I think Kolmogorov works pretty much anywhere and for anyone, until you start really getting a solid understanding of where the Bayesians part ways from Bayes’s theorem.
 And, considering Bayes&rsquo;s theorem recieved a two-sentence explanation in the first lecture of the course, it&rsquo;s unlikely that people will really hang onto a thirst for the more interesting aspects of Bayesian theory as it pertains to spatial statistics.</p>